tighten/ziggy/README.md

 ## Filtering Routes

 Filtering routes is completely optional.
-If you want to pass all of your app's routes to your JavaScript by default, you can carry on using Ziggy as described above.
+If you want to pass all of your app's routes to your Javascript by default, you can carry on using Ziggy as described above.

 #### Basic Filtering